A DC-Reformulation for Gradient-$L^0$-Constrained Problems: Introduction

 \subsection{Structure}

 \Cref{section:notation-preliminaries} introduces the required notation and preliminaries.
-In \cref{section:DC-reformulation:function-space}, we extend analytical results of DC reformulations for cardinality constrained problems in function space to reformulations of gradient-sparsity-type.
-We establish existence of solution for the gradient sparsity problem and the viability of the reformulation approach. \Cref{section:DC-reformulation:discrete} discusses the details of the discretization process and the analysis of the respective discretized problems including nodal Bouligand-stationarity conditions for the discretized system.
-Finally \cref{section:numerical-results} contains numerical experiments. \Cref{section:notation} collects the notation used throughout the paper.
+In \cref{section:DC-reformulation:function-space}, we extend analytical results of DC reformulations for cardinality-constrained problems in function space to reformulations of gradient-sparsity-type.
+We establish existence of solution for the gradient sparsity problem and the viability of the reformulation approach. \Cref{section:DC-reformulation:discrete} discusses the details of the discretization process and the analysis of the corresponding discrete problems including nodal Bouligand-stationarity conditions for the discretized system.
+Finally \cref{section:numerical-results} contains numerical experiments. \makeatletter \ltx@ifclassloaded{siamart250106}{ }{ \Cref{section:notation} collects the notation used throughout the paper in a helpful table. } \makeatother